oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/dynamic_profiler/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15
-| Hardware                          | Intel® Agilex® 7, Arria® 10, and Stratix® 10 FPGAs
+| Hardware                          | Intel® Agilex® 7, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | About the Intel® FPGA Dynamic Profiler for DPC++ <br> How to set up and use this tool <br> A case study of using this tool to identify performance bottlenecks in pipes.
 | Time to complete                  | 15 minutes